(20,000+ reviews on Google across 150+ locations)

 For Lower Cross Syndrome, exercise is the most recommended treatment option to manage any low back pain.
 Exercise can dramatically help treat Lower Cross Syndrome pain and the condition in general.
 Many exercises that target your hip flexors or abdominal muscles are best, as they work to strengthen any weak muscles that contribute to LCS or loosen and relax tight muscles.

 In addition, you can utilize a foam roller or lacrosse ball to help further your recovery.
 Both items can help relieve muscle tension, especially with tight hip flexors.
 You should always consult with your doctor on what treatment options may be best for you, depending on severity of your injury or pain.

 LCS should not be left untreated.
-It is a chronic condition that can lead to significant problems throughout the body.
-If these muscle differences are left untreated, the surrounding joints and muscles may progressively undergo changes.
-Strength, flexibility and range of motion subsequently decrease, which contributes to degenerative changes and pain in the lower back.
+Over time, it can worsen and possibly lead to a longer recovery or complicated changes to other joints and muscles.
+Strength, flexibility, and range of motion subsequently decrease which contributes to degenerative changes and pain in the lower back.